How Does Mindfulness Change the Brain for Addicted Adolescents?

+The Prevalence of AnxietyToday's adolescents are alarmingly anxious.
+Anxiety disorders, which can include general anxiety, social anxiety, panic disorder, and post-traumatic stress disorder, are common in teens.
+25.1% of teens between 13-18 years old will experience symptoms of anxiety in their young lives.
+Experiencing symptoms doesn't simply include stress about school, peers, or anxiety due to hormones.
+13-18-year-olds are experiencing clinical anxiety symptoms, which, for the majority of adults who live with anxiety disorders, can be disruptive and even debilitating.
 Ongoing, there is an issue in America especially in which those who are struggling with the clinical symptoms of mental health disorders like an anxiety disorder do not receive treatment.
-For adults this is common.
 As for the mental health and wellness of adolescents, this is a critical issue.
 According to The Anxiety and Depression Association of America, 80% of adolescents and teens who experience clinical symptoms which qualify a diagnosis of anxiety don't receive treatment.
-Untreated mental health issues like anxiety, especially in adolescence, frequently leads to the development of substance use disorders in teenagehood.
+Untreated mental health issues like anxiety, especially in adolescence, frequently leading to the development of substance use disorders in teenagehood.

 Seek Treatment at Stonewater Adolescent Recovery Center

 - Cognitive behavioral therapy (CBT)

 - Dialectical behavior therapy (DBT)

 - Yoga therapy

 - Meditation therapy

 - Fly fishing therapy

 Anxiety doesn't have to rule over your teen's life.
 With the treatment programs we provide at Stonewater Adolescent Recovery Center, your teen can recover and move into a better and brighter future.
 For information on our residential treatment programs, call us today at 662.373.2828 or contact us online.